netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

-For example, a client may notice that the root node txid has changed while none of the subtrees it has access to have changed, and thereby conclude that someone else has made a change to some part of the configuration that is not acessible by the client.
+For example, a client may notice that the root node txid has changed while none of the subtrees it has access to have changed, and thereby conclude that someone else has made a change to some part of the configuration that is not accessible by the client.

 ### Hash-based Txid Algorithms